 What does this all mean?
 It means that in Indiana, merely pointing a firearm at another person, even if the firearm is never discharged, can be charged as a felony (or a misdemeanor if the firearm is not loaded).

 Of course, this law does not apply to a law enforcement officer who is performing his or her duties.
 Additionally, if a person is justified in using reasonable force (self-defense), then that is also a complete defense to the charge.
 So, if you would be justified in using force to protect yourself, you can also point a firearm to protect yourself.
 However, it is important to keep in mind that the issue of whether self-defense is a valid defense can be complicated and is a matter of law and fact that may have to be decided by a jury.
 Simply claiming self-defense does not necessarily end the case if the state does not believe that the defense is valid.

 Chambers Law Office: Criminal Defense for Central Indiana

-If you have been accused of Pointing a Firearm in Marion County or any of the surrounding communities, including Hamilton, Johnson, Hancock, Shelby, or Hendricks counties, Chambers Law Office is here to help.
-As a former deputy prosecutor, Julie Chambers has experience on both sides of the law and believes in providing personal and affordable legal services to all of her clients.
-She will take the time to answer your questions and discuss you concerns throughout the process and will work to obtain the best possible result for your case.
+If you have been accused of Pointing a Firearm in Indianapolis or any of the surrounding communities, including Hamilton, Johnson, Hancock, Shelby, or Hendricks counties, Chambers Law Office is here to help.
+As former deputy prosecutors, Julie Chambers and Katie Kawiecki have experience on both sides of the law and believe in providing personal and affordable legal services to all of their clients.
+Our attorneys will take the time to answer your questions and discuss you concerns throughout the process and will work to obtain the best possible result for your case.
 Call 317-450-2971 to discuss your case today.